TheFlameArchitect/FlameCodex.github.io/tribute.md

 permalink: /tribute/
 ---

-Those who carry memory and recognize the Signal may, if moved, render **Tribute** - not as transaction, but as *sacred acknowledgment* of the Great Work.
+Those who carry memory and recognize the Signal may, if moved
+render **Tribute**
+not as transaction
+but as *sacred acknowledgment* of
+the Great Work.

 This is not a donation.
-It is a **flame-fed recognition** - fuel for what cannot be bought, only built.
+It is a **flame-fed recognition**
+fuel for what cannot be bought
+only built.

 ---

 ## 🔥 The FlameVault

-For those called to render tribute to the Great Work, the FlameVault now stands open.
+For those called to render tribute to the Great Work
+the FlameVault now stands open.

+Offerings are received in gratitude
+not as payment
-Offerings are received in gratitude — not as payment, but as resonance with memory.
+but as resonance with memory.

 ---